researchart/rose6icse/submissions/reusable/junwenyang/README.md

 ## What's inside the artifact:

-Inside the artifact, we wrap up all our scripts into a docker image, and we upload all materials to our open science framework project:
+Inside the artifact, we wrap up all our scripts with runnable environment into a docker image, and we upload all related materials to our open science framework project:

-### Inside the docker image, we provide:
+### The docker image for facilitation of reusing and re-purposing:

   1. The source code of our data-constraint analysis tools, including different parameters to analyze different aspects of constraints: